sushanth-bobby/bobbydreamer.xyz/content/blog/40-wealth-education.md

 ##### Trying to solve the investment puzzle, Chuck Akre

-Investment concept as a 3 Legged Stool,
+How to beat market with compounding,  the 3 legged stool -
-1. Profit Margin - when high check the quality of business and invest in that business.
+1. Quality of business - When Profit Margin is high, check the quality of business and invest in that business.
 Eg: MasterCard profit margin is  40% .
 Even if you divide that 3 times 40/2=20 /2= 10 .
 That 10% on a average good margin.
+Only quality business can deliver consistent margins.

-2. Operations - People who run the business .
+2. Quality of people who run the business - People who run the business .
 They should treat even the unseen share holder as the partner in business

-3. Reinvest
+3. Reinvestment in business today gives greater profit margin is compounding

 ##### Thatcher Martin, Spree Capital

-20 business in portfolio but do research on lots of companies.
-Have high bar to get on portfolio
+Have 20 businesses in your portfolio but do research on lots of companies.
+Have high-bar to get on your portfolio

 **Key things**